showwin/speedtest-go/README.md

 ## Summary of Experimental Results

-Speedtest-go is a great tool because of the following 4 reasons:
+Speedtest-go is a great tool because of the following five reasons:
 * Cross-platform available.
 * Low memory environment.
 * We are the first open source project to implement all features base on speedtest.net, including down/up rates, jitter and packet loss, etc.